 In certain instances, an assessment must be produced in the absence of all the relevant and necessary data, due to paucity or lack of scientific information on the study area.
 It is more important to identify all the likely environmental impacts than to precisely evaluate the more obvious impacts.
 It is important to be on the conservative side in reporting likely environmental impacts.
 Because assessing impacts with a lack of data is more dependent on scientific judgment, the rating on the certainty scale cannot be too high.
 It is for these reasons that a degree of certainty scale has been provided, as well as the categories DON'T KNOW or CAN'T KNOW.

-8.5 Appendix E: Declaration, Specialist Profile and Registration
+8.5 Appendix E: Declaration, Specialist Profile and Registration correctness of the information provided or to be provided as part of the application, and

 DECLARATION OF THE SPECIALIST